 The statements contained in this document that are not historical facts are forward-looking statements as defined in the US Private Securities Litigation Reform Act of 1995.
-The following are words that identify such forward-looking statements aim, believe, estimate, target, intend, may, expect, anticipate, predict, project, counting on, plan, continue, want, forecast, goal, should, would, is confident, will, and similar expressions as they relate to our company.
-These statements are not guarantees of future personance and involve risks, uncertainties and assumptions that are difficult to predict.
+The following are words that identify such forward-looking statements: aim, believe, estimate, target, intend, may, expect, anticipate, predict, project, counting on, plan, continue, want, forecast, goal, should, would, is confident, will, and similar expressions as they relate to our company.
+These statements are not guarantees of future performance and involve risks, uncertainties and assumptions that are difficult to predict.
 We undertake no obligation to publicly update or revise any forward-looking statements.
-Readers are cautioned not to place undue reliance on these forward-looking statements, which merely reflect company expectations at the time of writing.
-Actual results may differ materially from expectations conveyed in forward-looking statements due to changes caused by various risks and uncertainties include but are not limited to the following:
+Readers are cautioned not to place undue reliance on these forward-looking statements on the publicly update or revise any forward-looking statements due to changes caused by various risks and uncertainties.
+Such risks and uncertainties include but are not limited to the following: